This homemade Pumpkin Bread is everything you want in a fall recipe. It is moist, fluffy, and bursting with fall flavors.

 Who doesn't love pumpkin bread?
 No one.
 That's who.

-I have tons of pumpkin recipes on my site including p.
+If you love recipes like pumpkin spice monkey bread and pumpkin brownies with a chocolate swirl, this moist pumpkin bread will be a huge hit!
 I have to say, though, this pumpkin bread is easily one of my favorite fall recipes.
 It turns out so perfect every time!

 This recipe is so darn easy.
 No fancy mixer needed!
 All you need are bowls, a big spoon, measuring cups/spoons, and a loaf pan.